4 Common Fears About Assisted Living – and How to Overcome them

 Will I be able to make friends and meet someone special?

 Yes, you will absolutely be able to make friends and meet new people, if you want to!
 The different activities and social outings are the perfect time to add to your inner circle, or meet that special someone.
 Here are a few ideas to help you get started:

 - Ask the community’s staff if you can help out with activities or contribute to the party planning committee.
 They’ll be happy to have your insight, and you’ll get a backstage pass to all of the fun social gatherings!

 - Start a book club that meets every two weeks or so.
 You can select the first book, and ask to put up fliers to advertise the first meeting.

 - See if you can create a volunteer group to go out into your community once a month.
 You can volunteer at soup kitchens, animal shelters or farmers markets while enjoying time with newfound friends.

 Moving to an assisted living community is a big decision to make.
 But there are plenty of benefits to be had, besides the extra help you’ll be able to receive.
-Plus, at Senior Living Communities we have a 100% money back guarantee for your first six months.
+At Senior Living Communities, our commitment is to help Members live Longer, Healthier, Happier lives.
 If you have any questions, feel free to reach out to our communities directly!